Discrimination and Harassment

 As a first step, we conducted sensitization programs with all of our suppliers in India, and have provided them with guidance on the relevant legal requirements.
 We also have defined time-bound goals, such as commitments from our vendors to train 100 percent of their employees on this issue, and have identified expert organizations for them to partner with in implementing this work.
 As a result, regular training and awareness also provided to all their employees to enhance understanding of the issues, the various forms it can take, its root causes and their roles and responsibilities.
 Regular trainings are provided to Internal Complaints Committees to strengthen their understanding and capabilities to address sexual harassment cases.
 To review progress, Gap Inc. assessments include components on POSH and determine areas for improvement, if needed, within a remediation plan.

-Given the urgency and importance of this issue, we are now developing regional strategies to address this issue in other key sourcing countries, and will be launching similar trainings in Bangladesh, Cambodia, Indonesia and Vietnam in 2018.
+Given the urgency and importance of this issue, we are now developing regional strategies to address this issue in other key sourcing countries, and will be launching similar trainings in Bangladesh, Cambodia, Indonesia and Vietnam in 2018 and 2019.